1. “Users can choose from any website that offers RSS feeds, short for ‘Really Simple Syndication.’

 5. “John is a Wetland Watcher — a moniker he wears with pride and satisfaction.”

 This sentence’s conflict of concept and name is not as jarring as in the previous examples, but the statement would nevertheless benefit from more of a separation of the two elements: “John is a Wetland Watcher, and that’s a moniker he bears with pride and satisfaction.”

-16 Responses to “5 Cases of Confusion Between Things and Their Names”
+16 thoughts on “5 Cases of Confusion Between Things and Their Names”

 In #4 you missed the perfect occasion to use one of my favourite words, and as the opportunity doesn’t come too often, my version would go – “With his talkie debut, as the eponymous British secret agent in Bulldog Drummond (1929), he became the first silent star to become even bigger in sound films.”

 In example #2, I believe you meant to write, “…suffers from the same type of confusion…” instead of “…suffers from the safe type of confusion…”

 I get your issue with examples #1, #2 and #3 and the wording in #4 is definitely cumbersome; I myself am on board with the previous poster’s use of the word ‘eponymous’.

 As for example #5 I think you’re being somewhat anal retentive — in my opinion there is no confusion to the reader and, depending on the kind of document being drafted, this kind of lax phrasing is acceptable and can even add to the flow and pacing of the finished product.

 Does he wear or bear the moniker?

 Note Mr. Nichol: “This is a camera obscura, a Latin term that means ‘dark chamber.’”